marcelo-rafael/nlw-03-happy/README.md

 ---

 # :rocket: Features

-- [x] Companies or entities can register on the web platform by sending:
+- [x] Users can register on the web or mobile platform by sending:
+   - [x] The location on the map
-   - [x] an image of the collection point
+   - [x] name of the institution, about, whatsapp
-   - [x] entity name, email and whatsapp
+   - [x] photos of the institution
-   - [x] and the address so that it can appear on the map
+   - [x] instructions on visitation, visitation hours and attendance at the weekend
-   - [x] in addition to selecting one or more collection items:
-     - lamps
-     - Batteries
-     - papers and cardboard
-     - electronic waste
-     - organic waste
-     - kitchen oil

-- [x] Users have access to the mobile application, where they can:
+- [x] Users have access to the web and mobile application, where they can:
    - [x] browse the map to see the registered institutions
-   - [x] contact the entity via E-mail or WhatsApp
+   - [x] get in touch via WhatsApp

 ---

-## 🎨 Layout
+# :art: Layout

 The application layout is available on Figma: